 Name of GP:

 Address:

 Post Code: Tel No:

 Please complete the following details.
-Please de lete as applicable.
+Please delete as app plicable.

-Do you have a disability that will affect your about the state of pility to take part in football?
+1. Do you have a disability that will affect your ability to tak e part in football?
 Yes / No

 If yes, please give details:

+Vaa / Na

-Do you have a medical condition that will affect ct your ability to take part in football?
+2. Do you have a medical condition that will affect your abil If yes, please give details: lity to take part in football?
 Yes / No

-If yes, please give details:
+ii yes, piease give details.

 3. Do you take any medication?
 Yes / No

 If yes, please give details:

 4. Do you have any existing injuries?
 Yes / No

 If yes, please give details:

-5. Do you have any allergies, including allergies to medication?
+5. Do you have any allergies, including allergies to medicat ion?
 Yes / No

 If yes, please give details: